ArilessTir/airlines-delay/README.md

 ## Airlines Delay Project

-The goal of this project is to build ml pipline and track experimentation localy
+The goal of this project is to build ml pipeline and track experimentation localy

 ### Run this project